efJerryYang/efJerryYang/README.md

-### Hi there 👋
+## Hi there 👋

-## Welcome!
+## Welcome

 ## Who I am?

 - I'm Jerry Yang, currently a CS student at HITSZ.
-- Especially interested in nlp but still in general practice with deep learning, and may start learning about cybersecurity in the next few months.
+- Especially interested in NLP but still in general practice with deep learning, and start learning about cybersecurity.
 - Hope to make a little money using automatic trading strategies - maybe build a stock trading bot?
-- Keep up with the latest news about protein design!
+- Always keep up with the latest news about protein design!
 <!--
 **efJerryYang/efJerryYang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.